handibles/overlord/README.md

 #### `omm_post_strainanalysis.R`:

  - source spreadsheeting above, thereby loading required data (samples, metadata)
- - using ``dbug` variable, subset data to only samples (test strain) of interest, plus all FFM / RSM-ve samples from those runs
+ - using `dbug` variable, subset data to only samples (test strain) of interest, plus all FFM / RSM-ve samples from those runs
  - plot relative abundance, alpha & beta diversity
  - run differential testing (linear mixed-effect model, with _post hoc_ estimated marginal means (LMM-EMM)), plot outcomes
  - save all output plots, tables, and workspace as RDS, RDS, and R Workspaces respectively.

-These saved plots/tables/workspaces allow the user to store/access specific parts of the workflow later.
+These saved plots/tables/workspaces allow the user to store/access specific parts of the workflow later. **Note** however, these are not deployable scripts - more liekly they can be called from an external `R script`.

 <br/>